-Lunar New Year begins on Jan.
-22, marking the beginning of the Year of the Rabbit.
+Lunar New Year begins on Feb.
+10, marking the beginning of the Year of the Dragon.
 Lunar New Year is the beginning of a calendar year that aligns with the lunisolar cycle, with the months based off of moon phases.
 The holiday – a celebration based on the ancient Chinese lunar calendar that has continued for over 3,000 years – is considered the most important holiday in China, and is also celebrated in other Asian countries like Vietnam, South Korea, North Korea, and the Philippines.

 In China, the Lunar New Year is not just celebrated for one day; the Lunar New Year is celebrated for 15 days culminating with the Spring Lantern Festival on the final day.
 Other countries celebrate the Lunar New Year differently.
 In South Korea, for instance, the celebrations go on for only three days.